 If you do wish to feed your little one fruit juice, make sure to check the label to see if it is 100% juice as most fruit drinks are often just water containing juice flavouring and a lot of sugars… not ideal for teeth!

-Teach your child to brush and floss daily
+Teach your child to brush with a kids toothbrush and floss daily

 At the age of 3, their teeth will have usually started touching and this is the time to start flossing!
 Then you’ll have given them all the tools they need to keep a healthy mouth for life!